bsmg/beat-saber-community-wiki/mapping/mediocre-mapper.md

 6. The **Note Jump Speed** field is where you change the speed at which the notes move down the track.
 Click into the field for a pop-up of helpful information.
 See [Basic Mapping Practices](#) for guidance on setting an appropriate NJS for your difficulty.
 7. The **Spawn Distance Modifier** field allows you to adjust how far down the track your blocks appear.
 Changing this value will adjust the "jump distance" guidance pop-up

 > You **must** click <kbd>Apply Modifications</kbd> if you make a change to difficulty settings, otherwise it will not be saved.
-In Mk5 this appers to automatically happen when you enter a song file for editing.
+In Mk5 this appears to automatically happen when you enter a song file for editing.
 {.is-warning}

 Click <kbd>Edit Level</kbd> when you're ready to start mapping!